gohgabriel/lookbook/README.md

 ## Model Explorer

-The model_explorer function facilitates exploring linear regression models to identify statistically significant predictors within a dataset, from two to five predictors.
-It will also automatically explore two-way interaction terms.
+Model explorer facilitates a structured approach to investigating the relationship between a dependent variable and multiple independent variables within a dataset.
+It systematically generates and evaluates various linear models, aiding in the discovery of significant predictors and their interactions.

 ### Usage

 ```
+# Assuming 'my_data' is your dataset, with variables
+# 'outcome', 'pred1', 'pred2', ...
-result <- model_explorer(data = my_data, y = "target_column",
+result <- model_explorer(data = my_data, y_var = "outcome", x1_var = "pred1", x2_var = "pred2")
-                         x1 = "predictor1", x2 = "predictor2", x3 = "predictor3")

 print(result)
 ```

 ### Parameters

 * data: A data frame containing the variables.
-* y: The name of the target variable (as a string).
+* y_var: The name of the target variable (as a string).
-* x1, x2, ... (up to x5): The names of predictor variables (as strings).
+* x1_var, x2_var, ... (up to x5_var): The names of predictor variables (as strings).
 * p_value_threshold (optional): The p-value threshold for statistical significance (default = 0.05).

 ### Output